-Department of Physics, Astronomy & Mathematics 1 st D st December 2023
+Department of Physics, Astronomy & Mathematics 19th January 2024

-@Bayfordburyobservatory @BayfordburyObs Bayfordbury Observatory Bayfordbury Open Evening (Due to limited parking, please limit your visit to 2 hours) Research Talks Talks are located in the Café space on the right from the main entrance.
+@Bayfordburyobservatory Bayfordbury Observatory Bayfordbury Open Evening (Due to limited parking, please limit your visit to 2 hours) Research Talks Talks are located in the Café space on the right from the main entrance.
 There is no need to book a place; just turn up and take a seat 5 minutes before the talk is due to start.
-Each talk will last approximately 45 minutes.
-18:30 "Exploring Alien Atmospheres with JWST" Dr. Ben Burningham JWST is revealing spectacular new details of the atmospheres of worlds beyond our solar system.
+Each talk will last approximately 30 minutes.
+18:30 "Eruptive Variability of Protostars: Uncovering Some of Mysteries of Star Formation with the Infrared" Dr Calum Morris In this talk, we'll delve into the intricacies of short-lived, highenergy events that help build stars and solar systems, through the lens of infrared imaging and spectroscopy.
+We'll examine data from the NEOWISE satellite, shedding light on newfound behaviors exhibited by the youngest protostars in the Cygnus region.
+19:30 "Exploring Alien Atmospheres with JWST" Dr. Ben Burningham JWST is revealing spectacular new details of the atmospheres of worlds beyond our solar system.
 Ben Burningham will delve into the details of the some of the most exciting results including alien weather, exotic clouds and new discoveries that are stretching our understanding of atmospheric physics.
-19:30 "The Discovery of Ultra luminous X-ray Pulsars" Dr Dom Walton X-ray binaries are systems where a black hole or neutron star draws material from a normal stellar companion, generating intense X-ray radiation.
-Recent discoveries reveal that some highly luminous X-ray binaries in nearby galaxies are fueled by neutron stars, contrary to expectations based on their lower mass compared to black holes.
-These 'ultraluminous' X-ray pulsars defy conventional theories about the maximum brightness of such objects, presenting a challenge for understanding.
-I'll explore the discovery, current knowledge, and remaining mysteries surrounding these intriguing systems.
-20:30 "The Ins and Outs of the Milky Way" Professor Sean Ryan The Sun is one of a hundred billion stars situated in a galaxy we call the Milky Way.
-It is just 100 years since the boundaries of the Milky Way were recognised, and the spiral nebulae were shown to lie well beyond our system of stars.
-But how and when did the Milky Way come to exist?
-This talk will trace the continuing development of our understanding of the formation and evolution of the Milky Way, and how the Milky Way as we observe it variously reveals and in equal measure obscures evidence of its past.
+20:30 "The Quantum Universe" Professor Sean Ryan Quantum physics is sometimes considered the physics of the very small, while astronomy is regarded as the science of the very large.
+However, many of the processes in stars are governed by quantum effects, and without them, the universe would be a very different place.
+This talk explains the role of quantum physics in the universe we inhabit.
 Planetarium Shows Shows will be taking place throughout the evening in our two domes.
 You can book your spot at reception.
 One is located in our lab to the right of reception and the indoor planetarium is upstairs at the end of the corridor.
 Please arrive a few minutes early for your show and queue outside.
 If you miss your show, we cannot guarantee you a place in another.
 Please do not take food or drink into the indoor planetarium or telescope domes.
 Telescopes The telescopes are a short walk from the main building on a paved & level path.
 Exit the doors at main reception, turn left and follow the lit path.
 Please stay on the path.
 Once you are at the telescopes, you may enter any dome that has its door open to view and, weather permitting, look through our telescopes.